 Articulate the "why."
-As your children grow, take opportune moments and situations to point out "why" we act a certain way, and that technology is a tool, a tool that can be used both well and poorly.
-This way they'll better understand your decisions about smart phones and technology as they mature.
+As your children grow, use opportune situations to point out "why" we act a certain way, and that technology is a tool, a tool that can be used both well and poorly.
+Over time your children will absorb the rational for your decisions about smart phones and technology.